alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

 other words Wasmtime developers will be expected to rarely and deliberately break existing APIs, but will also be allowed to break APIs as necessary.
-The major goal here is "hassle-free upgrades" inspired by the Rust release process where API stability in the absolute literal sense is deterimental to the development of the project, but deliberate effort and work is done to ensure upgrades are as seamless as possible.
+The major goal here is "hassle-free upgrades" inspired by the Rust release process where API stability in the absolute literal sense is detrimental to the development of Wasmtime, but deliberate effort and work is done to ensure upgrades are as seamless as possible.

 Users should expect that they will regularly need to increase the major version